 We have to identify all columns and take decisions that in which columns we should allow NULL and in which columns we should apply NOT NULL.

 The Next is about performance,

 IS NULL or IS NOT NULL condition is always faster than any other string operation.

-We should also apply NOT NULL constraint on a required column like Password column but it doesn’t mean that user can enter (”) empty string again it shows as a blank password.
+We should also apply NOT NULL constraint on a required column like Password column, but it doesn’t mean that user can enter (”) empty string again.

-Many programming languages don’t recognize a NULL value so for that reason many Database Professional applied NOT NULL constraint and putting (”)Empty string as a NULL value.
+Many programming languages don’t recognize a NULL value so for that reason, many Database Professionals applied NOT NULL constraint and putting (”)Empty string as a NULL value.

-But this is not a enough reason to avoid a NULL because NULL is created for a purpose to express the unknown condition which can be valid.
+But this is not an enough reason to avoid a NULL because NULL is created for a purpose to express the unknown data which can be valid.

 Don’t make all columns nullable, and Don’t make them all NOT NULL.
-Use NULL only when necessary, in situations where unknown is a valid condition.
+Use NULL only when necessary where the unknown is a valid condition.
 Everywhere else, use NOT NULL.